money-on-chain/RDOC-Contract/integration.md

       .on('error', console.error);
   };

-  // Gets max BPRO available to mint const getAbsoluteMaxRDoc = await mocState.methods.absoluteMaxStableToken().call();
+  // Gets max RDOC available to mint const getAbsoluteMaxRDoc = await mocState.methods.absoluteMaxStableToken().call();
   const rifAmount = '0.00001';
   //// before start minting RDoc we need to set the allowance of RIF available to spend.